bmewburn/vscode-intelephense/README.md

 2. Add glob patterns for non standard php file extensions to the `files.associations` setting.

     For example: `"files.associations": { "*.module": "php" }`.
-3. Optionally purchase and enter your [licence key](https://intelephense.com) by opening the command pallete -- `ctrl + shift + p` -- and searching for `Enter licence key`.
+3. Optionally purchase and enter your [licence key](https://intelephense.com) by opening the command palette -- `ctrl + shift + p` -- and searching for `Enter licence key`.

 Further configuration options are available in the `intelephense` section of settings.